 The lights on the left side of the dog flash red, and the ones on the right side flash green, which theoretically informs you about the direction of the dog’s travel.
 Sailors and aviators would get it immediately, as the red and green lights on boats and planes are similarly situated, but it wasn’t intuitive to me, so I didn’t find it that useful – and this part of the boot is difficult to see if you are in a grassy, rocky, or snowy area.
 It was, however, noticed by the driver of a car when we were walking across a street, as the driver kindly informed me, “Love those light-up shoes!”

-The Step-n-Strobe boots are sold for $60 for a set of four.
-They come in six sizes, from XX Small to X Large.
-See Kurgo.com for sizing instructions.
+The Step-n-Strobe boots were sold for $60 for a set of four.
+They came in six sizes, from XX Small to X Large.

 4. Ultra Paws’ Rugged Dog Boots